muppin/mastering-DevOps/AWS/AWS IAM.md

 ### AWS Organisation

+AWS Organizations is an account management service that lets you consolidate multiple AWS accounts into an organization that you create and centrally manage.
+With Organizations, you can create member accounts and invite existing accounts to join your organization.

 ![image](https://github.com/muppin/mastering-DevOps/assets/121821200/06adfd04-2733-489b-8542-c26558d581dc)
 - basically with the help of aws organisation we create oragnisation unit and then create a account inside the ou